gwoodwa1/voiceclone-api/README.md

 2) Export the API Key as an environment variable:
    `export ELEVENLABS_API_KEY=<your API key>`

-3) Check the config.yaml file and change any settings in there.
+3) Check the `config.yaml` file and change any settings in there.
 You will need a Voice ID to change which voice you want to use.
-The text that you wanted converted to audio is also there within the config.yaml file
+The text that you wanted converted to audio is also there within the yaml file

 To run the application and convert the text to an audio speech MP3 file: